DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/variables.md

 ### Current Variable Value

-Enclose the name of the variable in dollar signs: `"I have $appleCount$ apples for sale today!"`
+Enclose the name of the variable in dollar signs, like this: `$appleCount$`

 ```mgs
 exampleScript {